freckle/guides/naming-conventions.md

 ### Concrete Types

 Avoid using single-letter names or abbreviations for values with a concrete type, especially if that type is domain-specific.
+To crib from the [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#fundamentals), "Clarity is more important than brevity."

 For example, don't do this:
 ```haskell